frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 things hundreds of times before the child understands.
 That can be quite exasperating, but it can be very sanctifying.

-Our Lord was "like us in all things but sin" (cf. Heb 4:15).
+Our Lord was "like us in all things but sin" (*cf*.
+Heb 4:15).
 Like any child, He knew everything already with His divine nature, but He had to learn things with His human nature: to learn how to speak, to learn how to make tables, to learn how to be a carpenter.
 Joseph was there to